nlp-titech/jp-car-recall/README.md

 ```

-## Corpus discription and citation
+## Corpus description and citation

 For more detailed description of the corpus, please refer `paper.pdf` in this repo.
 If you use this corpus in your project, please cite as